jayantghadge/Noteify/README.md

 # Noteify

 Noteify is a notes web application built using React and Tailwind CSS.
-It offers a fast and efficient way to create, search and delete notes, with a clean and minimalistic user interface.
+It offers a fast and efficient way to create, search, delete and download notes, with a clean and minimalistic user interface.
 Noteify utilizes local storage to automatically save notes, ensuring that user data is never lost even when exiting or refreshing the browser.